oristopo/nanoTAPR/README.md

 Example Measurement
 ===================

-To make a measurement of a device under test, the following general steps are used.
+The following general steps are used to measure a device under test,

-1. Make sure that the detector calibration has been run (you do not get the warning message on program startup).
+1. Make sure that detector calibration has been run
+    (you do not get a warning message on program startup).

 2. Connect the cables and adaptor to be used to connect to the device under test (DUT) to the VNA.